-If an investigation concludes that a student has engaged in bullying conduct prohibited by this policy, the Headmaster or Headmaster's designee shall determine the consequences on a case-by-case basis.
+If an investigation concludes that a student has engaged in bullying conduct prohibited by this policy, the Headmaster or Vice Principal shall determine the consequences on a case-by-case basis.
 Bullying behavior can take many forms.
 Accordingly, there is no single, appropriate response to substantiated acts of bullying.